MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5603.md

 -->

-[!INCLUDE[report-5603-scenario](../includes/report-5603-scenario-include.md)] Use the report to provide a detailed and organized overview of fixed asset transactions, making it easier to track and manage fixed assets.
+[!INCLUDE[report-5603-scenario](../includes/report-5603-scenario-include.md)] Use the report to get a detailed and organized overview of fixed asset transactions, making it easier to track and manage fixed assets.

-As a financial controller, use the report to:
+Controllers use the report to:

-* Analyze the fixed asset transactions for the organization and make strategic decisions based on the information provided by the report.
+* Analyze fixed asset transactions for an organization and make strategic decisions.
-* Generate a report to share with stakeholders, such as investors or auditors, to provide a comprehensive overview of the organization's fixed asset transactions.
+* Share a comprehensive overview of an organization's fixed asset transactions with stakeholders, such as investors or auditors.

-As an accountant, use the report to:
+Accountants use the report to:

-* Reconcile fixed asset transactions with the general ledger and ensure that they are accurately recorded.
+* Reconcile fixed asset transactions with the general ledger and ensure that they're accurate.
 * Identify and correct errors or discrepancies in fixed asset transactions.
 * Track the value of fixed assets over time by analyzing the depreciation information in the report.

-As an auditor, use the report to:
+Auditors use the report to:

 * Verify the existence of fixed assets listed on the report by physically inspecting them.
-* Review the fixed asset transactions to ensure that they are accurately recorded and compliant with relevant accounting standards.
+* Review fixed asset transactions to ensure that they're accurate and comply with accounting standards.
-* Prepare reports and other documentation related to fixed asset transactions for audits and regulatory inspections.
+* Prepare reports and other documentation for audits and regulatory inspections.

 ## Try the report